GeorgeHernandez/GeorgeHernandez/Opinions.md

         [1, 2, 3, 6, 9, 12, 15, 18, 21, 24]
         ```

 - Browser: Google Chrome.
-If you use multiple Google accounts.
+Best by largest number of users and if you use multiple Google accounts.
 Chrome use less memory and have vertical tabbing.

 ### 1.1.2.
 Better